vvaibhav08/flight_delays_prediction/README.md

 # Flight delay prediction model

-Machine learning pipeline for predicting credit applications using transaction data and behavioral patterns of clients.
+Machine learning pipeline for predicting whether a given flight will be delayed or not 2 hours before the scheduled departure.

 ## Data Exploration and modelling